undecaf/storage-composer/README.md

 your passphrase only once.
 The LUKS passphrase is derived from it according to the selected [LUKS authorization method](#authorization) and saved in the kernel keyring for all your encrypted file systems.
-The saved LUKS passphrase is discarded after 60&nbsp;seconds when all encrypted file systems should be open.
+The saved LUKS passphrase is discarded after 60&nbsp;seconds; by that time, all encrypted file systems should be open.

 On the other hand, if `/boot` is on an encrypted file system then your